prerakmody/CS4180-DL/PRERAK.md

                 - thus they are modified in src/nets.py (RegionLoss)

 ## Next Steps
-    - Push code to github and make it runnable
+    - Save weights for every epoch (Rukai)
+    - Prune the network, see if the pruned weights remain unchanged during retraining (Rukai and Tomas) by 8th of June
-    - Share configurations with everyone and ask them to report the results
+    - Share configurations with everyone and ask them to report the results (mAP) by 9th of June
+    - Keep up with the report (Anish and Soroosh)
+    - Poster presentation